 •Crew will sanitize all back-of-house areas such as pantries and office areas.

 •Sanitizing Logs will be accurately maintained, and records kept on file.

 •All tables, chairs and counter tops will be sanitized on the hour – or when vacated by the guest, whichever comes first.

 •All table items will be removed each time a table is vacated.
 All crockery, glassware and cutlery will be washed even if unused.

 •Menus will now be single-use paper printed and be discarded after each use.

-•A licensed nurse will be on board and available throughout the voyage.
+• Licensed medical personnel will be on board and available throughout the voyage

 FREQUENTLY ASKED QUESTIONS